trueberryless/the-thinking-hub/src/content/posts/scientific-thinking.md

 ### Summary

 Scientific Thinking is simply a systematic, traceable form of curiosity.
 It requires admitting that we are easily fooled, that our senses are flawed, and that our biases are strong.
-It demands that we build systems—peer review, open data, falsification—to protect us from our own nature.
+It demands that we build systems — peer review, open data, falsification — to protect us from our own nature.
 Whether you are debugging code, diagnosing a patient, or just reading the news, the goal is the same: to describe the world in a way that withstands critical scrutiny.

 ---